 You can obtain these permits and TIMS cards from Nepal Tourism Board Office in Pardashani Marga, Kathmandu.
 You can also purchase the same permits from Nepal Tourism Board Office in Pokhara.
 Similarly, you can obtain a TIMS card from the TAAN office in Lakeside, Pokhara.

 Training and preparation for the trek:

 Trekking in the Annapurna region requires a decent amount of physical fitness and endurance level.
-Mostly having a great level of cardiovascular endurance is most important.
-You can gain a great endurance level by doing activities like walking, jogging, swimming, running, and exercises.
-You can begin your training by running.
-Begin running at a moderate pace and afterward continue expanding your pace step by step.
+Primarily having an excellent level of cardiovascular endurance is most important.
+You can gain an excellent endurance level by doing activities like walking, jogging, swimming, running, and exercise; for example, you can begin your training by running.
+Begin running at a moderate pace, and afterward, continue expanding your pace step by step.
 By the time of your trekking dates, you should be able to cover 5 km in half-hour.

 What to take on the trek

-Most trekking trails in Annapurna region are high altitude treks except Ghorepani Poon Hill Trek.
-Hence, the list of equipment is quite longer than what you would take for short hiking trips.
-That being said, it is really important to carry the only equipment that you need.
-Please click this link to check the list of trekking gears you need for Annapurna trek.
+Most trekking trails in the Annapurna region are high-altitude treks except Ghorepani Poon Hill Trek.
+Hence, the list of equipment is relatively longer than what you would take for short hiking trips.
+That being said, it is imperative to carry the only equipment that you need.
+Please click this link to check the list of trekking gears you need for the Annapurna trek.

-Last but not the least to note, travel insurance is very important for Annapurna Trek.
-You need to have travel insurance for the trek.
-So before starting your trek make sure to purchase a travel insurance that is most convenient to your travel nature.
+Last but not least to note, travel insurance is essential for Annapurna Trek.
+It would help if you had travel insurance for the trek.
+So before starting your trek, make sure to purchase travel insurance that is most convenient to your travel nature.

 These are some abstracted versions of the information you need to read before going for Annapurna Trek.
 We hope this information has been helpful in some way in planning your future adventure.
 If there shall be any questions, please feel free to contact us.